 Looking for that pretty, complicated braid you’ve seen but can’t quite decipher?
 We’ve got you covered.
 The four strand braid, while intricate, is super easy to do once you get the hang of it.
-Tips and how-to’s are sprinkled throughout these inspiring pics.
+Tips and how-to’s are sprinkled.

 After you practice with the pattern for a while, you’ll probably want to try to include your 4 strand braid into a new hairstyle.
 Here are ideas for you.